1

 Dictate medication orders only.
 Do not dictate patient names, dates of birth, addresses, or other identifiers.

-For paper records, you can also use your phone’s built-in text scan / OCR to copy medication orders and paste them below.
-Copy medication orders only — no identifiers.
+For paper records, use your phone’s built-in text scan / OCR for medication orders only — no patient identifiers.

 Example: "Lisinopril 10 milligrams by mouth daily" then "Metformin 500 milligrams twice daily".